gsans/ng-china-workshop/README.md

 @import "~@aws-amplify/ui/src/Angular.css";
 ```

-In order to use the Authenticator Component add it to __src/app.component.html__:
+In order to use the Authenticator Component replace all content in __src/app.component.html__ with:

 ```html
 <amplify-authenticator></amplify-authenticator>